oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ## 5.3 Lightweight cryptography and constrained devices <a id='lightweight-cryptography-and-constrained-devices'></a>

 MQTT-SN is targeted at the most power saving and constrained devices.
-In contrast to MQTT where there is principally one underlying network technology - TCP/IP - MQTT-SN is intended to be agnostic to the underlying network as long as it conforms to the requirements outlined in [[4.2 Networks and Virtual Connections]](#networks-and-virtual-connections).
+In contrast to MQTT where there is principally one underlying network technology - TCP/IP - MQTT-SN is intended to be agnostic to the underlying network as long as it conforms to the requirements outlined in [4.2 "Networks and Virtual Connections"](#networks-and-virtual-connections).

 Previous versions of MQTT-SN did not include specific security and integrity features, preferring to leave that to the underlying network.
-That approach is still supported, but to aid interoperability the Protection Encapsulation is introduced, in [[3.17 Protection Encapsulation]](#protection-encapsulation).
+That approach is still supported, but to aid interoperability the Protection Encapsulation is introduced, in [3.17 "Protection Encapsulation"](#protection-encapsulation).
 In order to disassociate the security model from the rest of the MQTT-SN specification, the Protection Encapsulation allows all the packet types, including CONNECT, to be wrapped in a security envelope.
 Furthermore the security material is self-contained in each Protection Encapsulation envelope, so it is completely decoupled from the Virtual Connection.

 The schemes defined by the Protection Encapsulation are especially suited for implementation by constrained devices: